 What care would you want if you couldn't speak or act for yourself?
 It is important to have conversations about your healthcare wishes with family, friends and healthcare providers.

-Looking Ahead and Doylestown Health want to make it easier for every person to act now to ensure that the healthcare you want near the end-of-life is the healthcare you get.
+Doylestown Health wants to make it easier for every person to act now to ensure that the healthcare you want near the end-of-life is the healthcare you get.

 Here are some STATs & FAQs to get you started: